 7. An inclusive information society should take into account the needs of persons with disabilities and specific needs;

-8. Building trust, confidence and security in the use of telecommunications/ICTs requires further international cooperation and coordination between governments, relevant organizations, private companies and other stakeholders.
+8. Building trust, confidence and security in the use of telecommunications/ICTs requires further regional and international cooperation and coordination between governments, relevant organizations, private companies and other stakeholders.

 9. Cooperation between developed and developing countries as well as among developing countries are encouraged as this paves way for technical cooperation, technological transfer, and joint research activities;